 - It is similar to a compound interest calculation.
 The interest earned on the initial principal amount becomes a part of the principal at the end of the compounding period.

 - The process of investing money as well as reinvesting interest earned thereon is called Compounding.

 In this equation (1 + r)n is called the future value interest factor (FVIF).

-FVn = Future value of the initial flow n year hence
+FVn = Future value of the initial cash flow n year hence

 PV = Initial cash flow